pgspider/sqlite_fdw/README.md

 |      varchar |      ?       |       ?      |      T       |      ✔       |      V       | TEXT         |
 |    varbit(n) |    V n<=64   |       ∅      |      V       |      ∅       |      ∅       | INT          |

-### CREATE SERVER options

-`sqlite_fdw` accepts the following options via the `CREATE SERVER` command:

-- **database** as *string*, **required**, no default

-  SQLite database path.

-- **updatable** as *boolean*, optional, default *true*

-  This option allow or disallow write operations on SQLite database file.

-- **truncatable** as *boolean*, optional, default *true*

-  Allows foreign tables to be truncated using the `TRUNCATE` command.

-- **keep_connections** as *boolean*, optional, default *true*

-  Allows to keep connections to SQLite while there is no SQL operations between PostgreSQL and SQLite.

-- **batch_size** as *integer*, optional, default *1*

-  Specifies the number of rows which should be inserted in a single `INSERT` operation.
-This setting can be overridden for individual tables.

-### CREATE USER MAPPING options

-There is no user or password conceptions in SQLite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.

-In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
-Usually it is `postgres` OS user.
-For interacting with SQLite database without access errors ensure this user have follow permissions:
-- read permission on all directories by path to the SQLite database file;
-- read permission on SQLite database file;
-- write permissions both on SQLite database file and *directory it contains* if you need a modification.
-During `INSERT`, `UPDATE` or `DELETE` in SQLite database, SQLite engine functions makes temporary files with transaction data in the directory near SQLite database file.
-Hence without write permissions you'll have a message `failed to execute remote SQL: rc=8 attempt to write a readonly database`.

-### CREATE FOREIGN TABLE options

-`sqlite_fdw` accepts the following table-level options via the `CREATE FOREIGN TABLE` command:

-- **table** as *string*, optional, no default

-  SQLite table name.
-Use if not equal to name of foreign table in PostgreSQL.
-Also see about [identifier case handling](#identifier-case-handling).

-- **truncatable** as *boolean*, optional, default from the same `CREATE SERVER` option

-  See `CREATE SERVER` options section for details.

-- **batch_size** as *integer*, optional, default from the same `CREATE SERVER` option

-  See `CREATE SERVER` options section for details.

-- **updatable** as *boolean*, optional, default *true*

-  This option can allow or disallow write operations on a SQLite table independed of the same server option.

-`sqlite_fdw` accepts the following column-level options via the `CREATE FOREIGN TABLE` command:

-- **column_name** as *string*, optional, no default

-  This option gives the column name to use for the column on the remote server.
-Also see about [identifier case handling](#identifier-case-handling).

-- **column_type** as *string*, optional, no default

-	Set preferred SQLite affinity for some PostgreSQL data types can be stored in different ways in SQLite (mixed affinity case).
-Updated and inserted values will have this affinity.
-Default preferred SQLite affinity for `timestamp` and `uuid` PostgreSQL data types is `text`.

-  - Use `INT` value for SQLite column (epoch Unix Time) to be treated/visualized as `timestamp` in PostgreSQL.
-  - Use `BLOB` value for SQLite column to be treated/visualized as `uuid`.

-- **key** as *boolean*, optional, default *false*

-  Indicates a column as a part of primary key or unique key of SQLite table.

 ### IMPORT FOREIGN SCHEMA options

 `sqlite_fdw` supports [IMPORT FOREIGN SCHEMA](https://www.postgresql.org/docs/current/sql-importforeignschema.html)